Planaria (Flatworm, Hammerhead worm)

 This particular flatworm is commonly discovered under rocks and clay pots when there has been lots of rain recently.

 Show your planaria to the neighbors as a curiosity……. but my recommendation is to destroy it by wrapping it in tissue paper, which will dry it out completely.
-Do not “stomp it”, since severed pieces can regenerate.
+Do not “stomp it”, since severed pieces can sometimes regenerate.